fperez/fperez.org-src/py4science/starter_kit.rst

+.. _starter_kit:

 ===========================
  Py4Science: a Starter Kit
 ===========================

-This document is meant to gather resources for the scientist interested in starting to use Python for scientific computing.
+This document is meant to gather resources for the scientist interested in starting to use the Python programming language for scientific computing.
 Most of the information here should be of general use, though a few pointers are specific to resources at UC Berkeley.
-Please `email me <Fernando.Perez@berkeley.edu>`_ with feedback, corrections or suggestions.
+Please `email me
+<Fernando.Perez@berkeley.edu>`_ with feedback, corrections or suggestions.

 The landscape of Python tools for scientific computing is varied and rapidly growing.
-The Python language wasn't originally designed as a numerical computing tool but instead as a general purpose, high level language.
-For this reason, as a scientist you will need to install a set of tools on top of the basic language download to provide support for numerics, array manipulations, numerical algorithms and data visualization.
+Python wasn't originally designed specifically for numerical computing but instead as a general purpose, high level language.
+For this reason, as a scientist you will need to install some extra tools on top of the basic language download to provide support for array manipulations, numerical algorithms and data visualization.
 All of the tools mentioned here are free and developed as open source software in a collaborative manner by other scientists; I encourage you to not only use these tools but to get involved with the groups that develop them.
 You will find not only help with questions and problems, but likely also the opportunity to shape the development of the major tools in a way that improves them for your own research.

 What to download (the quick version)